 Gum Disease Risk Factors

-In order to understand and prevent gingivitis or periodontitis, it is important to know conditions that may make you more prone to gum disease.
-Often, poor oral hygiene allows plaque and tartar to coat the teeth.
+To understand and prevent gingivitis or periodontitis, know the conditions that make you more prone to gum disease.
+Poor oral hygiene allows plaque and tartar to coat the teeth.
 This biofilm is the result of bacteria breaking down food particles and can irritate the gum tissue, causing inflammation.

 Smoking and tobacco use can make the inflammation worse.
-In addition, certain medications and treatments can also cause the gums to become inflamed.
+In addition, certain medications and treatments can also cause inflamed gums.
 You may also be genetically predisposed to developing the disease.
 Common risk factors can include:

 - Poor Nutrition